bparanj/crystal/computer/networking/subnet.md

    - More efficient use of IP address space
    - Reduced network congestion

-7. Implementation: Subnetting is typically done by network administrators using routers or layer 3 switches.
+7. Implementation: Subnetting is  done by network administrators using routers or layer 3 switches.

 8. Examples:
    - In a large office, different departments might be on different subnets.